 The Mid Autumn Festival is almost here!

-Alternatively, learn how to make your own mooncakes by signing up for the Garden Treats: Mid-Autumn Special: Snowskin Mooncakes workshop at the Singapore Botanic Gardens on September 22, 2018.
+Alternatively, learn how to make your own mooncakes by signing up for the Garden Treats: Mid-Autumn Special: Snowskin Mooncakes workshop at the Singapore Botanic Gardens on September 13.

 One of (if not THE) most exciting places to go to celebrate Mid-Autumn festival is Chinatown.
 Here you will find the streets buzzing with vendors, dances, performances, and of course, lanterns.
 Join the Chinatown Mid-Autumn Festival 2019 Official Light-Up and Opening Ceremony on 31 August and the Mass Lantern Walk on 8 September.
 You can also expect a festive bazaar and nightly stage shows.
 Visit the Chinatown Festivals website for the complete line-up and timings.

 More on The Finder: